MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 4/readme.md

 -- in binary search, one half gets ignored if out of bounds -- in CountKey, both sides are searched to get sum

-## Analysis of dvides and conquer algorithms
+## Analysis of dvide and conquer algorithms
 T(n) = aT(n/b) + F(n)

 b is about sub problem size